 Shanti means "peace" and you'll find it in the lush tranquil surroundings of this guesthouse, located across the river in Virupapur Gadde.
 The cheap, older rooms are a bit shabby.
 However, the newer cottages are recommended and offer stunning views of the rice paddies, rocks, and sunset.
 Guests are also welcome to cook their own food in the restaurant kitchen, which serves diverse cuisine from Israeli to Thai.
 One of the features that makes this place so restful are the swing beds, suspended out the front of each room.
 The only drawback is that it's further away from the ferry jetty than many guesthouses in the area.
 This doesn't matter if you just want to chill out though!

-- Rates: Expect to pay around 2,000 rupees per night for a cottage, including tax.
+- Rates: From around 1,500 rupees per night for a cottage, including tax.

-- Rates: Expect to pay 2,000-2,500 rupees per night.
+- Rates: Expect to pay around 2,000 rupees per night upwards, including breakfast and tax.
 Cheaper rooms are available in the separate older building.

 Rocky Guesthouse, run by the very welcoming Rocky (Rakesh) and his father, is situated in the same area as Gopi Guesthouse and surrounded by many good rooftop restaurants.
 It's a homely and very safe place, with seven clean and comfortable rooms above the owner's house.
 If you don't mind the limited menu, you can even eat wholesome food made by the family.
 If you're looking for assistance with your travel plans, including train bookings, Rocky will help with that too.

-- Rates: From around 1,300 rupees per night.
+- Rates: From 900 rupees per night.
 Breakfast is included.

 - Rates: 200 rupees for a mattress on the Million Star Rooftop.
 Basic cottage rooms start from 700 rupees per night.
 The cheaper ones have shared bathrooms.
 The best ones have hot water and your own hammock.